 How long does it take to charge 18350 and 18650 batteries?

 As with calculating how long a fully charged battery would last, estimating how long it will take to fully charge a battery is practically impossible.
 A number of factors influence this, including battery capacity, charger output power, charger’s charging technology, charger, and battery, as well as the environment temperature.
 However, to give you an idea, 18350 batteries with an 800mAh capacity will charge in roughly 1.2 hours, whereas 18650 batteries with a 2300mAh capacity would charge in approximately 3.5 hours, according to the manufacturers.
+Please note that charging times also depend on the specific charger used, the battery’s current state of charge, its overall health, and other factors.

 As a result, when buying a charger, in addition to making sure that it supports the battery’s chemistry and form factor, confirm that it is equipped with fast charging technologies or, at the very least, has higher power output.
 Otherwise, you’ll have to wait up to six hours or longer, which might be rather inconvenient.